pepmartinez/keuss/docusaurus/docs/api/factory.md

 where `opts` is an object containing initialization options.
 Common properties to all backends are:

 * `name`: Name for the factory, defaults to 'N'.
+* `reserve_delay`: number of seconds to keep 'reserved' status after a reserve operation.
+Defaults to 120.
 * `stats`:
   * `provider`: stats backend to use, as result of `require ('keuss/stats/<provider>')`.
 Defaults to `require ('keuss/stats/mem')`.
   * `opts`: options for the provider.